Shyft-to/solana-defi/PumpFun/Typescript/stream_pump_fun_bonding_curve_progress_accounts/README.md

-# Stream and parse Pump.fun account updates in Real-time
+# Stream and parse Pump.fun bonding curve in Real-time

-This project streams PumpFun account updates on Solana in real-time.
-Once the updates are received, these updates are parsed using their corresponding IDL.
-Typically, accounts associated with a program have their owner field set to that program's address.
-For pump.fun, this can be used in monitoring various activities such as Token migration to Raydium, once the bonding curve is complete.
+This project streams Pump.fun account data on Solana in real-time via gRPC.
+Specifically, it focuses on parsing and tracking the bonding curve accounts.
+As updates are received, relevant data such as balance and metadata tied to the bonding curve are extracted and decoded using `BorshAccountCoder` from `@project-serum/anchor`.

-This project uses `BorshAccountCoder` from `@project-serum/anchor` to decode account data.
+By analyzing these updates, the project calculates the bonding curve progress in real-time—providing insights into how far a token has advanced through the Pump.fun lifecycle.
+This is especially useful for detecting when a token is ready for actions like migration to Raydium or other post-curve events.

 ```
 Pump.fun Program Id: 6EF8rrecthR5Dkzon8Nwu78hRvfCKubJ14M5uBEwF6P